 LOCAL INFRASTRUCTURES FOR GLOBAL SYSTEMS

-This project reveals the mechanized underbelly of the global economy: a logistics system so intricately coordinated that even the most minor changes to its structure: re-designs of shipping vessels, delays in delivery, shortages in raw materials, and so on, can trigger drastic ebbs and flows.
-A particularly illuminating example comes from China, where a deodorant export began use plastic rather than cardboard packaging – a simple change that saved money and space for the manufacturer, but had drastic effects in other parts of the world.
-Namely, places whose economy was supported by cardboard factories.
+To demonstrate the relative scale of each moment along the t-shirt’s journey, Each drawing is overlaid with a grid scaled to the size of a single Twenty-Foot Equivalent Unit (TEU).
+A TEU is the equivalent of a single 20-foot by 8-foot shipping container, is the unit by which the volume of shipping cargo is measured, and thus forms the underlying DNA of the design and function of the machines, vehicles, and ships that move shipping containers from one place to another.
+Using tools of architectural representation to shed light on the mechanized underbelly of the global economy, this project reveals a logistics system so intricately coordinated that even the most minor changes to its structure: re-designs of shipping vessels, delays in delivery, shortages in raw materials, and so on, can trigger drastic ebbs and flows.
+A particularly illuminating example comes from China, where a deodorant export began use plastic rather than cardboard packaging – a simple change that saved money and space for the manufacturer, but had drastic effects in other parts of the world whose economy was supported by cardboard factories.
 And so for some industries, the daily precision of this system is the difference between financial viability and total bankruptcy.